coco33920/coco33920/README.md

 ### My Work
 As I said above I work now in formal language theory, primarly in *OCaml* and *Rust* but also in *Scala* (which my University requires), I plan to learn Coq as I continue (and Haskell).
 I'm actively developping _Baguette#_ (read Baguette Sharp) which is an exotic language with an horrible syntax and where all instruction, basic library, keywords and separators are replaced by name of pastries (mainly french one but I ran out of french pastries a while ago)

-I love [calc](https://github.com/coco33920/calc) too which is a minimalistic calculator programmed in Rust with a Pratt parser method.
+I love [calc](https://github.com/coco33920/calc) too which is a calculator programmed in Rust with a Pratt parser method.
 You can check it out, it's really worth an eye :)

-If you want to see more go see my [cv (fr)](https://github.com/coco33920/cv/blob/master/cv_2023.pdf) or [cv (en)](https://github.com/coco33920/cv/blob/master/cv_2023_en.pdf) coded in Typst: the modern replacement of LaTeX.
+If you want to see more go see my [cv (🇫🇷)](https://github.com/coco33920/cv/blob/master/cv_2023.pdf) or [cv (🇬🇧)](https://github.com/coco33920/cv/blob/master/cv_2023_en.pdf) coded in Typst: the modern replacement of LaTeX.
 I love how flexible and powerful Typst is you should check out their [website](https://typst.app) to become part of the #TypstFamily

 <img src="https://github.com/coco33920/coco33920/assets/17108449/34a5422d-8721-4593-b776-892c1ea74962" width="80em"/>